inkyblackness/ss-specs/levelObjects/07_BigStuff/levelBigStuffEntry.md

 For surveillance screens, the sources of screens 0-7 are specified in the [Surveillance Sources Table](../../archives/surveillanceScreens.md).

-The following scenery items support displays:
+The following big items support displays:
 7/0/6 (TV), 7/0/7 (COMPUTER MONITOR),
 7/2/6 (SCREEN, small), 7/2/8 (SCREEN, large), 7/2/9 (SCREEN, medium),
 with variation: 7/5/6 (CONTROL PEDESTAL)  (see below)